 If you’ve been in your house for a long time, chances are you’ve accumulated a lot of stuff along the way.
 Now that you’ve got a little more time on your hands in retirement, you can clean out the clutter and get paid for it at the same time.

-Craigslist and eBay may be where your mind immediately goes when you think about selling unwanted stuff online.
-But the truth is, the market has differentiated so much based on what it is you have to sell.
+Craigslist and eBay may be where your mind goes first when you think about selling unwanted stuff online.
+But the truth is, the selling sites these days are based on what it is you have to sell.

-7. Rent out a spare room on Airbnb
+6. Rent Out a Spare Room on Airbnb

 Potential earnings: Varies

-Airbnb offers an online marketplace where you can monetize that spare room by renting it out to short-term guests who need a place to stay when they’re in town.
+Airbnb offers an online marketplace where you can monetize that spare room by renting it out to short-term guests.

 The going rate for properties varies widely.
 In some highly sought-after areas, you can make up to $100 a night or more by doing this.
 However, if you live in an HOA community, the covenants may restrict you from renting a room in your home.
 This is something you’ll want to clarify before you advertise your property for rent on Airbnb.